 Choosing a bulletin board theme, arranging desks in rows, and creating a seating chart used to be the primary concerns of teachers as they prepared their classrooms for the beginning of each year.

 As more and more educators are learning, however, the traditional classroom environment no longer supports the 21st century needs of their students.
-A purposeful classroom design takes the entire space and the multiple requirements of its occupants into account, which involves much more than selecting a colour scheme and posters for the wall.
+A purposeful classroom design takes the entire space and the multiple requirements of its occupants into account, which involves much more than selecting a color scheme and posters for the wall.

 Moving away from rows of desks (or even eliminating desks completely!) can seem overwhelming, but there are plenty of resources available to help teachers make the transition.
 It’s important to keep several things in mind while making your mental or physical blueprint so that you don’t lose sight of the important mission, which is to prepare students for the 21st century.
 As long as you keep these “Seven E’s” in mind, you will be able to stay focused as you re-design a learning space that is: efficient, engaging, educational, economical, expressive, equable, and empathetic.